maktoobgar/go_template/CONTRIBUTING.md

 # Welcome to go_template contributing guide

-Thank you for investing your time in contributing to our project! ✨
+Thank you for investing your time in contributing to this project! ✨

-Read our [Code of Conduct](/CODE_OF_CONDUCT.md) to keep our community approachable and respectable.
+Read the [Code of Conduct](/CODE_OF_CONDUCT.md) to keep the community approachable and respectable.

 In this guide you will get an overview of the contribution workflow from opening an issue, creating a PR, reviewing, and merging the PR.